Reed-Stat-Learning-Fall-2020/group_3/README.md

-# Swing Stacks: Prediction Political Party Affiliation
+# Swing Stacks: Predicting Political Party Affiliation

 This repository contains the final project for Math 243: Statisical Learning at Reed College in Fall 2020.
 Authors of this project are Shisham Adhikari, Maggie Slein, and Grayson White.
 The final paper can be found in the `technical-report.pdf` file.
 Below is the abstract.